LynnHo/TfrecordCreator-TfrecordLoarder/README.md

 1. Support preprocessing functions for data and labels.

 ## Usage
-- create a tfrecord and add an sample
+- create a tfrecord and add a sample
     ```python
     writer = tfrecord.ImageLablePairTfrecordCreator(
         save_path='classification_tfrecord',